 In 2014 the Oregon State Land Board adopted a plan to sell approximately 84,000 acres of the Elliott State Forest.
-On November 15, 2016, one proposal was submitted by a private timber company to privitize the Elliott State Forest.
-The current Land Board, comprised of Governor Brown, Treasurer Read, and Secretary of State Richardson is currently split on whether to pursue the privatization option.
-The Governor has presented a plan that would utilize up to $100 million in potential state bonding toward a public ownership approach that would better safeguard public access and the outstanding values the forest provides.
-However, Treasurer Read is standing firmly behind a revised version of the protocol that requires the private company’s proposal to incorporate Forest Sustainablility Council certification and provide Oregon tribes with the right of first refusal if the private company chooses to sell any of the acquited land.
+On November 15, 2016, one proposal was submitted by a private timber company to privatize the Elliott State Forest.
+The State Land Board, comprised of Governor Brown, Treasurer Read, and Secretary of State Richardson was split on whether to pursue the privatization option.
+The Governor presented a plan that would utilize up to $100 million in potential state bonding toward a public ownership approach that would better safeguard public access and the outstanding values the forest provides.
+However, Treasurer Read is standing firmly behind a revised version of the protocol that requires the private company’s proposal to incorporate Forest Sustainability Council certification and provide Oregon tribes with the right of first refusal if the private company chooses to sell any of the acquired land.
 Secretary Richardson is strongly urging the sale of the Elliott as soon as possible.

 The State Land Board is bound by the Oregon Constitution to generate revenue from Common School Fund lands, of which the 82,000 acre Elliott State Forest is composed.
 Beyond going so far as to sell the forest, which is illegal, the Land Board has wide discretion in determining how best to manage the forest as an asset for the Fund.